Yandex Cloud

 jdbcUrl = f"jdbc:clickhouse://{jdbcHostname}:{jdbcPort}/{jdbcDatabase}?ssl=true"

-# Transferring a table from a Parquet file to a ClickHouse® table named `measurements`
+# Loading the table from your Parquet file into the ClickHouse® `measurements` table

 parquetFile.write.format("jdbc") \